pjbiggs/Massey203311/Week9/Week9.md

 For this last part of this metagenomics portion, we will head back to our Kaiju data, and look at the Krona chart.
 Krona - <https://github.com/marbl/Krona/wiki> - is a way to explore hierarchical data with multi-layered pie charts in an interactive manner.

 We can do this inside the RStudio environment.
-To do this, go to the _`kaiju`_ folder, and left click once the file _`pjb_Gr500k_nreuk.html`_.
+To do this, go to the _`resultsKaiju`_ folder, and left click once the file _`pjb_Gr500k_nreuk.html`_.
 Then click on the “View in Web Browser” line.
 This should open up a new webpage showing our results.
 You should see something like the following:

 <img src="graphics/2024_krona1.png" width="500"/><br>